vipul-katlana/MarvelDemo/README.md

 ## Technical details
 # Architecture
-This app has been developed using an MVVM+C architectural pattern, which is a combination of the Model-View-ViewModel architecture.
+This app has been developed using an MVVM architectural pattern, which is a combination of the Model-View-ViewModel architecture.
 In this implementation, the binding between the Views and the ViewModels is done via delegation.
 The app has three major layers:

 The ViewController, which contains the views and other UIKit-related units.
 The Model, which contains the model of application.